odoo/odoo/doc/reference/javascript_reference.rst

     .. code-block:: xml

         <field name="start_date" widget="daterange" options='{"related_end_date": "end_date"}'/>

+- remaining_days (RemainingDays)
+    This widget can be used on date and datetime fields.
+In readonly, it displays the delta (in days) between the value of the field and today.
+It edit, it behaves like a regular date(time) widget.

+    - Supported field types: *date*, *datetime*

 - monetary (FieldMonetary)
     This is the default field type for fields of type 'monetary'.
 It is used to